-So when is autumn in Iceland and what is fall like in Iceland when it comes to driving?
+So, talking about the weather.
+When is autumn in Iceland, and what is fall like in Iceland when it comes to driving?
 Let’s gear up to plan your drive through Iceland with some tips and tricks.

 Autumn in Iceland are the typical fall months of September, October, and beginning of November.
 There is a tangible change in the air during this time.
 The drop in temperature from 15 degrees Celsius (59 degrees Fahrenheit) to 8 degrees Celsius (46.4 degrees Fahrenheit) can be felt.
 October is colder, rainier, and windier with temps as low as 3 degrees Celsius (37 degrees Fahrenheit).
 In early November the weather drops more to about below 1.5 degrees Celsius (29 degrees Fahrenheit).
 At this time your camper rental will be equipped with winter tires to account for any icy snow on the roads.